tomas-fryza/vhdl-course/Labs/05-counter/README.md

    7. Use **IMPLEMENTATION > Open Implemented Design > Schematic** to see the generated structure.

-## Synchronize git
+## Synchronize repositories

-Use `cd ..` command in Linux console terminal and change the working directory to `Digital-electronics-1`.
-Then use [git commands](https://github.com/joshnh/Git-Commands) to add, commit, and push all local changes to your remote repository.
+Use [git commands](https://github.com/tomas-fryza/Digital-electronics-1/wiki/Git-useful-commands) to add, commit, and push all local changes to your remote repository.
 Check the repository at GitHub web page for changes.

 ## Experiments on your own